noahehall/theBookOfNoah/linux/cmdline.md

   - Graphical terminals: a virtual console (terminal) emulation that runs inside a graphical desktop environment to simulate the virtual console
   - Prompt: the CLI prompt / shell prompt: where you enter commands that can be interpreted by the shell
     - $ is the default prompt symbol
+  - you can start a bash shell in 3 ways
+    - as a default login shell at login timers
+    - as an interactive shell that is started by spawning a subshells
+      - e.g. typing bash
+    - as a non interactive shell to run a script

 ### PARENT-CHILD SHELLS